 There are 2 different ways to install fonts within Fontself, each having its own advantages and drawbacks:

-- Automatically - via the Install button (available on Mac & Illustrator only)
+- Automatically - via the Install button (Mac-only & Illustrator-only)

 - Manually - via the Save/Export button